 Panels are getting bigger in both dimensions and power class.
 Inverters are not keeping up.
 As panels get bigger, their operating current gets higher.
 Take, for example, the QCell 390W panel.
 It has an operating current of 11.25 amps.
 If we parallel QCells panels into one input, then we have a potential of 20.5 amps going into that input.

 The Gen24 has a big 22 or 25 amp input limit on one of the inputs.
 You’ll have no design problems with that.
 However, the second input of the Gen24 can only handle 12.5 amps.
-For some roofs, like the design below the Gen24 will not be the best opinion to maximise your solar-friendly roof space.
+This is on par or better than all other 10kW inverters that I looked at, but it would have been nice to have a 25 amp input in both trackers.

 I spoke with Fronius years ago about this when the Gen 24 was under development.
 They made a good point.
 If you are going to have a hybrid inverter with a battery connected to your home, you really need to take the responsibility of keeping your inverter connected to the internet.
 Granma, if you want a solar battery, then get the internet and learn how to use it.